Ernst Mach: Empirio-criticism

 From 1895 to 1901, Mach held a newly created chair for "the history and philosophy of the inductive sciences" at the University of Vienna.
-In his historico-philosophical studies, Mach developed a phenomenalistic philosophy of science that became influential in the 19th and 20th centuries.
-He originally saw scientific laws as summaries of experimental events, constructed for the purpose of making complex data comprehensible, but later emphasized mathematical functions as a more useful way to describe sensory appearances.
-Thus, scientific laws, while somewhat idealized, have more to do with describing sensations than with reality as it exists beyond sensations.
+In his historico-philosophical studies, Mach developed a phenomenalistic philosophy of science that became influential in the 19th and 20th centuries, empirio-criticism, a rigorously positivist and radically empiricist philosophy established by the German philosopher Richard Avenarius and further developed by Mach, Joseph Petzoldt, and others, according to which all we can know is our sensations.

+Mach originally saw scientific laws as summaries of experimental events, constructed for the purpose of making complex data comprehensible, but later emphasized mathematical functions as a more useful way to describe sensory appearances.
+Thus, scientific laws, while somewhat idealized, have more to do with describing sensations than with reality as it exists beyond sensations:

-Mach's positivism also influenced many Russian Marxists, such as Alexander Bogdanov.
+Mach's positivism influenced many Russian Marxists, such as Alexander Bogdanov.
 In 1908, Lenin wrote a philosophical work, Materialism and Empirio-criticism, in which he criticized Machism and the views of "Russian Machists".
 His main criticisms were that Mach's philosophy led to solipsism and to the absurd conclusion that nature did not exist before humans:

-Empirio-criticism is the term for the rigorously positivist and radically empiricist philosophy established by the German philosopher Richard Avenarius and further developed by Mach, which claims that all we can know is our sensations and that knowledge should be confined to pure experience.

 In accordance with empirio-critical philosophy, Mach opposed Ludwig Boltzmann and others who proposed an atomic theory of physics.
 Since one cannot observe things as small as atoms directly, and since no atomic model at the time was consistent, the atomic hypothesis seemed unwarranted to Mach, and perhaps not sufficiently "economical".
 Mach had a direct influence on the Vienna Circle philosophers and logical positivism in general.

-To Mach are attributed a number of principles that distill his ideal of physical theorisation—what is now called "Machian physics":
+Several principles are attributed to Mach that distill his ideal of physical theorization, called "Machian physics":